 MPPT Solar Charger and 5V power supply for 24/7 operation of intelligent devicesDesigned by danjuliodesigns, LLC in United States of America

 The MPPT Solar Charger is an intelligent solar charging system and power supply designed to provide power to IOT-class devices (Arduino type through Raspberry Pi 3 type) in remote, solar-powered environments.
-It manages charging a 12V AGM lead acid battery from common 36-cell 12V solar panels.
+It manages charging a 12V AGM lead acid or LiFePO4 battery from common 36-cell 12V solar panels.
 It provides 5V power output at up to 2A for systems that include sensors or communication radios.
 Optimal charging is provided through a dynamic perturb-and-observe maximum power-point transfer converter (MPPT) and a 3-stage (BULK, ABSORPTION, FLOAT) charging algorithm.
 A removable temperature sensor provides temperature compensation.
 Operation is plug&play although additional information and configuration may be obtained through a digital interface making it an ideal companion to intelligent or internet-connected devices.

 The MPPT Solar Charger comes with full software support.

 Compatible Panels and Batteries

 The MPPT Solar Charger is designed to use standard 25- or 35-Watt 12V solar panels with 6-cell AGM type lead acid or 4-cell LiFePO4 7-Ah to 18-Ah 12V batteries.
 It has a maximum charge capacity of about 35-38 watts.
 A detailed sizing method is described in the user manual but it is possible to use smaller or larger panels and batteries depending on the application.